shanmukhateja/my-hashnode-blog/cl6umfgc80islgenv3biednq9.md

+---
-## How to setup Dynamic configurations in Angular
+title: "How to setup Dynamic runtime configurations in Angular"
+datePublished: Mon Aug 15 2022 10:36:37 GMT+0000 (Coordinated Universal Time)
+cuid: cl6umfgc80islgenv3biednq9
+slug: how-to-setup-dynamic-runtime-configurations-in-angular
+tags: programming, javascript, angularjs, web-development, dynamic

+---

 Hello,

-In this post, I'll show you how you can adjust your Angular app's features dynamically via a config file.
+In this post, I'll show you how you can adjust your Angular app's features dynamically **at runtime** using a config file.

-I am using using Angular 12 & [runtime-config-loader](https://github.com/pjlamb12/runtime-config-loader) for demo purposes.
+I am using Angular 12 & [runtime-config-loader](https://github.com/pjlamb12/runtime-config-loader) for demo purposes.

 > Unlike, `environment.ts`, these changes persist in production builds and are customizable as seen fit in the future.

 ## Purpose

 1. Show/hide Animal descriptions depending on the config file.

 2. Specify a custom font used for displaying the contents.

 ## Theory

-The idea is, we store the config file in `src/assets` and fetch it on first init.
+The idea is, we store the config file in `src/assets` and fetch it on the first init.
 The retrieved data is stored in a service which is how a component would access them.

 ## Installation

-- Install the library into your Angular app.
+* Install the library into your Angular app.

 ```sh
 npm install runtime-config-loader
 ```

-- Open `app.module.ts` and insert the following line to `imports` section:
+* Open `app.module.ts` and insert the following line into `imports` section:

 ```js
 // app.module.ts